Service Selection Overview

 TextFSM Example - using programmatically

-This is an alternative to automatically using TextFSM with the Netmiko Commands Service or to using a Data Extraction Service.
+This is an alternative to automatically using TextFSM with the Netmiko Commands Service or to using a Data Processing Service.

 The other approaches are likely better; this is included for completeness.